CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-2.md

 The legacy Contoso Hotel app was written by using Python code.
 App components run inside a Docker container.
 The app can connect to a SQL Server or PostgreSQL database (on-premises or online).

-In this challenge, you’ll deploy the legacy app to a Docker container and then run the container.
-You’ll provision a PostgreSQL database instance on Azure.
-You’ll set up and review the app, and then test the app by adding a new booking.
+In this challenge, you will deploy a legacy application to a Docker container and run it successfully.
+The process begins with building a Docker container for the application by creating a Docker image.
+Next, you will create an Azure Container Registry (ACR) instance to securely store and manage the app’s container image before pushing the image to the registry.
+To support the application, you will provision a managed PostgreSQL database instance on Azure, ensuring the app has the necessary backend for data storage.
+Finally, you will run the containerized application, review its functionality, and test it by adding a new booking.
+This challenge provides hands-on experience with Docker, Azure Container Registry, and PostgreSQL while working on a practical deployment scenario.

 ## Solution Guide